fbpx

 YAK & YETI

-They also have a grab and go section next to the regular restaurant that serves a smaller menu, but you don’t need reservations!
+They also have a grab-and-go section next to the regular restaurant that serves a smaller menu—you don’t need reservations!

 FLAME TREE BARBECUE

-I keep hearing tons of people say this is their favorite spot to eat at Animal Kingdom.
+I keep hearing many people say this is their favorite spot to eat at Animal Kingdom.

-You’ll find lots of hearty entrees including pulled pork sandwiches, BBQ sampler plates, and salad.
+You’ll find many hearty entrees, including pulled pork sandwiches, BBQ sampler plates, and salad.

 RAINFOREST CAFE

-If you don’t have one of these restaurants near where you live, it’s definitely worth checking out.
+If you don’t have one of these restaurants near where you live, it’s worth checking out.

 TAMU TAMU REFRESHMENTS